Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Then continue just over a mile further up the road to reach the trailhead for the extremely popular Hurricane Hill Nature Trail.
 This is a paved 3.2-mile hike (1.6 miles each way) that is moderately challenging (+-700 ft elevation gain), but it’s something that most people can easily do.

 Once you’ve reached the top, you’ll have amazing 360° views of the entire mountain range.
 In the summer, you can also see lots of wildflowers here.
-Here you can find more info about this area and the hike.
+You can find more information about this area and the hike on the official park website.

 Hurricane Hill in Olympic National Park, USA